-You may be interested in how sexuality education is taught in New Zealand, how you can support your child’s learning, and how you can have your say.
+You may be interested in how relationships and sexuality education is taught in schools in Aotearoa New Zealand, how you can support your child’s learning, and how you can have your say.

 - What will my child learn?